Skip to content

 Summary

-Quick Machine Recovery helps fix serious startup problems automatically by using online fixes and the Windows Recovery Environment.
+Quick Machine Recovery is a Windows 11 feature that automatically fixes serious startup problems using the Windows Recovery Environment and online solutions.

 • Why Quick Machine Recovery?
 It fixes serious startup problems automatically using online solutions.